BenasJasilionis/tech201_virtualisation/advanced_bash.md

 * Need to install it -> `sudo apt install tree -y`
 * Then type `tree` and it will show how your directories and files branch
 * Can look at specific folder in tree format -> `tree foldername`
-* piping
+* piping `|`- puts the previous commands output into the next command
+* E.g: `ps aux | grep nginx` : this will store the autput of `ps aux` into the `grep nginx`.
+Running the whole command will highlight any instances of `nginx` in the `ps aux` menu
 * stddr

 ## Updating the development environment - Syncing folder with dev environment
 **When starting make sure no development environment is running.
-Also need to make sure that the file to be uploaded and the environemtn file are both in the same directory as the vagrant file before starting**
+Also need to make sure that the file to be uploaded and the environment file are both in the same directory as the vagrant file before starting**
 * Sync new application to virtual environment by putting the following code in the vagrant file in you IDE.
 Best to put it under the box configuration line for clarity -` config.vm.synced_folder "folder_you_want_to_sync", "/home/vagrant/app` specify path to the new app
+* Full command-> `config.vm.synced_folder "app", "/home/vagrant/app"`
 * Need to specify where to put folder in virtual machine, this is done by the code `home/vagrant/foldername` (in this case app)
 * Folder should now be in virtual environment
 ## Updating the development environment- Running tests
-* `cd` into `spec-tests` which is found in the environment folder.
+* In vscode :`cd` into `spec-tests` which is found in the environment folder.
 * The `spec-tests` folder is premade by someone else, and it has all the tests which need to be run by us to make sure that the developer environment has everything that it needs
 * Run `gem install bundler` - installs a ruby testing framework
 * Run `bundle` bundle all the tests into 1 so they run at the same time